 burn option (it takes a proportion of the iterations, e.g.

-burn=0.5 discards the first half of the chain), it can
+burn=0.5 discards the first half of the chain), it thins the chain taking

-thin=i, and it returns a number of solutions sorted by
+thin=i, and returns a number of solutions sorted by

-Note: you can plot all of Cloe's classes, but note that plots are automatically written to disk.
+Note: you can plot all of Cloe's classes, and plots are automatically written to disk.
 This behaviour may change in the future.

 select_model returns a list of